-The most common cause of trigeminal neuralgia is a blood vessel pressing on the nerve near the brain stem, which over time wears away the insulation in the nerve, causing irritation.
+The most common cause is a blood vessel pressing on the nerve near the brain stem.
+Over time, this pressing wears away the insulation in the nerve, causing irritation.
 The condition can come and go over months or years.
-It is more likely to occur in women older than 50.
-Trigeminal neuralgia often is manageable with medications, injections or surgery.
+It is more likely to occur in women age 50 and older.
+Trigeminal neuralgia often is manageable with medications, injections, or surgery.

-The UAB Neurology and Neurosurgery program provides specialized evaluation, diagnosis, and treatment of disorders of the body’s central nervous, peripheral nervous, and muscle systems.
-UAB’s internationally known neurologists and neurosurgeons address the most complex problems within their specialty, in both adults and children, with an effective combination of compassion and the most advanced technology available.
+The UAB Medicine departments of Neurology and Neurosurgery provide specialized evaluation, diagnosis, and treatment of disorders of the body’s central nervous, peripheral nervous, and muscle systems.
+Our internationally known neurologists and neurosurgeons address the most complex problems within their specialty, in both adults and children.
+Their approach to care combines compassion with the most advanced technology available.
+UAB Neurology/Neurosurgery is consistently ranked among the top 50 programs of their kind nationally by U.S. News & World Report, which also has ranked UAB’s program No. 1 in Alabama.

 Care Providers